Buying Someone Out Of a House

 How to remortgage to buy someone out of a house

-To buy someone out of a house involves one party paying the other for their share.
-This process requires a property valuation, agreement on the buyout amount, updating property titles and possibly a new mortgage or remortgage to fund it.
-Legal advice is key, and you need to consider potential tax implications.
+To buy someone out of a house, one party pays the other for their share.
+This process requires a property valuation, an agreement on the buyout amount, updating property titles, and possibly a new mortgage or remortgage to fund it.
+Legal advice is key, and potential tax implications must be considered.

-Your first step should be to find a specialist remortgage broker as this will save you a lot of time and boost your chances of getting approved at the best terms available.
+Your first step should be to find a specialist remortgage broker.
+This will save you a lot of time and boost your chances of getting approved at the best terms available.

-Jump ahead to the next section to find out how to calculate the cost of your buyout or head to our remortgage guide to learn more about what the refinancing process entails.
+Jump ahead to the next section to learn how to calculate the cost of your buyout, or head to our remortgage guide to learn more about the refinancing process.

 Calculating the cost of a mortgage buyout

-To calculate buying someone out of a mortgage, first determine the property’s market value, then subtract the mortgage balance to find the equity.
+To calculate the cost of buying someone out of a mortgage, first determine the property’s market value, then subtract the mortgage balance to find the equity.
 Agree on each owner’s equity percentage.
 The buyout amount is the departing owner’s percentage of the total equity.

-If you’re buying out an ex-partner, you’ll usually need to pay them half of the equity that you share in the home.
-However, things can get a bit more complicated if you’ve contributed very different amounts towards the deposit or mortgage repayments.
+If you’re buying out an ex-partner, you’ll usually need to pay them half of the equity you share in the home.
+However, things can get more complicated if you’ve contributed different amounts towards the deposit or mortgage repayments.

 To calculate how much equity is in the home, you’ll need to start by assessing how much the home is worth.
 You can usually get a free valuation from an estate agent.
 Many estate agents will send you their valuation within hours.
 For a more formal valuation, you’ll need the help of a chartered surveyor.
 These will usually require payment (typically £200-£1,000) and may take anywhere from a few days to a number of weeks.

-Once you have your valuation, deduct the amount you have outstanding on your mortgage.
+Once you have your valuation, deduct the outstanding amount from your mortgage.

 So if, for example, your home is worth £300,000 and you still owe the lender £100,000, this means you have £200,000 equity in the property.
 To buy out your ex, you’d typically need to pay them £100,000 unless they were willing to accept another amount.